mendix/docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 To create a mini survey, follow these steps:

-1. Open the app in the Mendix Portal and click **Mini Surveys** in the sidebar.
+1. Open the app in [Apps](https://sprintr.home.mendix.com/) and click **Mini Surveys** in the sidebar.
 What you see depends on whether there are existing mini surveys for the app:

    * If there are existing mini surveys for the app, [Survey Overview](#survey-overview) opens, which lists all the existing mini surveys and shows the **Create New Survey** button
    * If there are no existing mini surveys for this app, you only see the **Create New Survey** button